Guidelines for Athletics: Accommodating Religious Observance

 - Work is suspended on the Baha’i holidays listed below.

-- Society of Buddhist and Hindu Students (SBHS) and/or other groups may host events on or around the Hindu holy days.
+- Society of Buddhist and Hindu Students (SBHS) and/or South Asian Club may host celebrations of Hindu holy days.

 - Allegheny Community for Earth-Based Spirituality (ACES) may hold rituals on or around Pagan festivals.